 all SpecialDays, have a SpecifiedMonth, a SpecifiedDayOfMonth and a NonSpecifiedDayOfWeek

-and the Service Request does not meet all of these criteria, the S1SP shall not action the Service Request and shall send a SMETS1 Response indicating failure.Top Up Device (SRV 2.2)
+and the Service Request does not meet all of these criteria, the S1SP shall not action the Service Request and shall send a SMETS1 Response indicating failure.

+Where the target SMETS1 ESME or SMETS1 GSME does not support a LowCreditThreshold which is less than the EmergencyCreditThreshold (with their DUIS meanings) then the S1SP shall create a SMETS1 Response indicating failure should such a Service Request be received.

+Top Up Device (SRV 2.2)

 This section intentionally left blank